-If you want to launch an ecommerce store with WordPress and WooCommerce, you’ll need reliable hosting.
+If you want to launch an e-commerce store with WordPress and WooCommerce, you’ll need reliable hosting.
 Hosting is the engine that powers your store – it’s what ensures that shoppers have a speedy shopping experience and never experience any downtime.

 Put simply, your WooCommerce hosting will play an important role in the success of your store, so you’ll want to get it right.

 To help you do just that, we’ve collected the best WooCommerce hosting providers in one spot.
 We’ll start by sharing the different types of WooCommerce hosting services and what to look for in a good provider.
-Then, we’ll share the six best hosting options for WooCommerce stores.
+Then, we’ll share the five best hosting options for WooCommerce stores.

-The Different Types of Hosting for WooCommerce Stores
+Types of Hosting for WooCommerce Stores

 As with regular WordPress hosting, there are different types of WooCommerce web hosting: